 Must meet the freshman admission standards

-Have earned 12 graded college-level semester hours and completed all prerequisite courses for English and math while maintaining a 2.00 cumulative college GPA
+Have earned 12 graded college-level semester hours while maintaining a 2.00 cumulative college GPA.

 Remember, admission to Marshall University does not guarantee admission to specific academic programs.
 Students must meet all requirements of an academic program in order to be admitted to that program.
 Be sure to look at deadlines and requirements for your specific field of study.